 IBA Japan today

-The Association has served the foreign banking community through the emergence of the Japanese bubble economy, the ‘big bang’, the ‘lost decade’, and now ‘Abenomics’.
-The size and structure of the foreign banking community has changed through this period often responding to macro-environment and global trends.
+The Association has served the foreign financial community through the emergence of the Japanese bubble economy, the ‘big bang’, the ‘lost decades’, ‘Abenomics’, the Covid-19 Pandemic, and beyond.
+The size and structure of the foreign financial community has changed through this period responding to the macro-environment and global trends.

-Today IBA Japan has about 55 banking members from 22 countries and over 30 associate member firms.
-It is an important voice that represents the views and priorities of the foreign banking community in support of its goal: to promote a strong and efficient financial sector and support members’ business interests.
-It has a strong and active membership; it carries out wide ranging policy and advocacy work; and also provides many services for members.
-After 30 years it has established itself as a well-respected body that will thoughtfully represent the views of the foreign banking community in Japan.
+IBA Japan has a strong and active membership; we engage in a wide range of policy and advocacy work; and also provide many services to members.
+After nearly 40 years we have established ourselves as a well-respected body that thoughtfully represents the views of the financial community in Japan.
 Follow this link to find out more about our activities.